-Okeechobee s the county seat of Okeechobee County, the immediate area surrounding Lake Okeechobee.
+Okeechobee is the county seat of Okeechobee County, one of the counties that touches the shore of Lake Okeechobee.

-About 6,000 people live in Okeechobee.
-Some Floridians also refer to the town as "Okeechobee City".
+About 5,918 people live in Okeechobee.
+Some old time Floridians also refer to the town as "Okeechobee City".

-It is located at the intersections of State Road 70, US-441, US-98 and County Road 710, a couple of miles north of Lake Okeechobee.
+It is located a couple of miles north of Lake Okeechobee at the intersections of State Road 70, US-441, US-98 and County Road 710.

-Okeechobee became the seat of government in Okeechobee County, and the county courthouse was built in 1926.
+In 1926 Okeechobee became the seat of government in Okeechobee County and the county courthouse was built.
 City Hall was built in the same year.

 In it's early years the town was the center of the cattle industry in south Central Florida, and was also the cornerstone of Florida's freshwater fishing industry, especially catfish and perch.

 The city of Okeechobee and other towns around Lake Okeechobee were devastated by the 1928 Okeechobee Hurricane.